|

 itself will draw Alpha test materials differently, so don't worry if it

-doesn't look very good in the editor.
 The glass polygon is still static and doesn't really do anything special

 yet, except let the bullets go through it because of the material category